apache/arrow-adbc/docs/source/format/how_manager.rst

 #.
 An implementation of each ADBC function,
 #.
 A thin wrapper around each implementation function that exports the ADBC
    name for each function, and
 #.
-An entrypoint function that returns a :cpp:struct:`AdbcDriver` table,
+An entrypoint function that returns a :c:struct:`AdbcDriver` table,
    containing the functions from (1).

 Then, an application has these choices of ways to use a driver:

 - Link the driver directly and call ``Adbc…`` functions (only in the simplest cases) using (2) above,
-- Link the driver directly/dynamically, load the :cpp:struct:`AdbcDriver`
+- Link the driver directly/dynamically, load the :c:struct:`AdbcDriver`
   via (3) above, and call ADBC functions through function pointers (generally not recommended),
 - Link the ADBC driver manager, call ``Adbc…`` functions, and let the driver